 Treatment

-2. Avoid injuries, supercooling, overheating and overvoltage;
+2. Avoid injuries, hypothermia, overheating and overexertion;

 4. Treat concomitant diseases;